MystenLabs/sui-stack-messaging-sdk/Examples.md

 This example shows how an identity app (e.g., proof-of-humanity or reputation scoring) can publish updates about a user’s status.
 Multiple consuming apps, such as DeFi protocols, games, or social platforms, subscribe to those updates via secure messaging channels.

-This pattern emulates a Pub/Sub workflow, but with on-chain & decentralized storage, verifiable identities, and Seal encryption.
+This pattern emulates a Pub/Sub workflow, but by using on-chain & decentralized storage, verifiable identities, and Seal encryption.

 ### 1. Setup the client (Identity App Publisher)